As per the statutory regulations in India companies with 20 or more employees

 2. By Arrear Payout Month - in this case the ECR Arrear file will show one consolidated entry and it will be mapped to June (Arrear Payout Month)

-The net deduction of PF on arrears will depend upon combination of both the inputs, salary update and change of basis.
+The net deduction of PF on arrears will depend upon combination of both the inputs,

 Example 2 - Arrears due to change in basis of PF deduction